extract(); - Very useful indeed…

 It can.
 With 1 (yes that's right 1) line of code.

-That function, which is a built-in PHP function by the way is extracting all the query string variables (in our case: name, email & message) and setting them equal to their respective values (in our case: Some Visitor, visitor@domain.com, Hello World)
+That function, which is a built-in PHP function by the way is extracting all the query string variables (in our case: name, email & message) and setting them equal to their respective values (in our case: Some Visitor, , Hello World)

 So to access those variables we just do this: